dehoisted/Bat2Exe/README.md

 + Hide Console
 + Select icon for EXE

+# Updates
+Link for checking for updates: https://pastebin.com/raw/DS0hgb0F If the response is the current version, then there are no updates, if the response is the next version, then there is an update.

 # Dependencies
 All you need to run the program is Guna.UI2.dll in the current directory.
 Bytepress is used for when you want to compress your generated EXE file.